dchaudhari7177/Weather-Data-Fetch-and-Emailer/README.md

 - This project demonstrates basic usage of APIs (Weather.com) and email sending using PHP.
 - Customize the project as needed for your specific use case (e.g., additional features, error handling, styling).
 - Ensure you handle sensitive information (e.g., API keys, SMTP passwords) securely and never expose them publicly.
+- Please feel free to contact with me any queries..

 ---